gracelang/language/languageSpec/spec.md

 Grace blocks are lambda expressions, with or without parameters.
 If a parameter list is present, the parameters are separated by commas and the list is separated from the body of the block by the `->` symbol.
-Within the body of the block, the parameters cannot be assiged.
+Within the body of the block, the parameters cannot be assigned.

     { do.something }
     { i -> i + 1 }